victorcouste/minikube-starburst-demo/README.md

 ## Run

 ```
-#If you have already a minikube cluster running, stop and delete it
+#If you have already a "starburst-demo" minikube cluster running, stop and delete it
-minikube stop
+minikube stop --profile starburst-demo
-minikube delete
+minikube delete --profile starburst-demo

 mini-starburst.sh
 ```